gnehz972/word4you/README.md

-# Word4You - AI-Powered English Word Learning/Collecting Tool.
+# Word4You - AI-Powered Word Learning & Collecting Tool.

 Build your only vocabulary notebook, query word with AI and save it to local markdown file, accumulating your vocabulary daily.